 Your employees are the support system of your organization.
 When you are introducing a new process of evaluation, you have to make them understand.
 Your employees are your team members — prove this through your actions.

 Don’t just force your new plan upon them.
-Instead, discuss the potential of the new process with your employees, make them part of the conversation.
+Instead, discuss the potential of the new process with your employees, and make them part of the conversation.
 That would help in making the process stable.

 Communication is the key